 It is 40 to 80 percent less expensive to create your own nitrogen than it is to rent tanks.
 This means that purchasing a nitrogen generator will “generate” a return on investment in as little as six months.

-Your savings from buying a N2 generator will continue to build over time, cutting nitrogen costs by 50 percent or more.
+Your savings from buying an N2 generator will continue to build over time, cutting nitrogen costs by 50 percent or more.

-In addition to saving on material costs, nitrogen generators erase the need for rental fees on cylinders, long contracts and re-supply ordering.
+In addition to saving on material costs, nitrogen generators erase the need for rental fees on cylinders, long contracts, and re-supply orders.